 The Path Forward is Together – We We Need Your Help

 We are committed to being creative, proactive, self-disciplined and safe as we work towards reducing the deficit.
 Even with aggressive spending freezes, salary reductions and cost cuts, which includes furloughing about 80% of our staff, we still project a significant financial deficit over the next ten months.
-We are going to need the help of many to raise the $800,000 needed to close this gap.
-In order to do this, we aim to raise $550,000 by the end of the year and the additional $250,000 that is needed by May 31, 2021.
+As of Nov.
+23, more than $548,000 has been raised toward the operational deficit, but we still need to raise an additional $530,000.

 If you are able, we invite you to partner with us financially with support to the Covenant Harbor Fund to help sustain Covenant Harbor’s ministry through this financial challenge.

 You can partner with us by: